A Literature-Rich Education Motto: Fewer Books Done Better

 My Oldest Son’s Experience with a Literature-Rich Education

 My oldest son as a preschooler used to cry if he had to write more than one ‘A.’ In middle school, he always wanted to orally tell me answers rather than write them down.
 Only in his last years of high school did he actually turn into a writer.
 In college, this same son is majoring in history with emphasis in literature and leadership.
 (Editor’s note: He has since graduated with honors from Liberty University.)
 He actually loves courses now that require a lot of written output.
 His Heart of Dakota literature-rich education has had such a good impact on him!

 My Other Sons’ Experiences with a Literature-Rich Education

 My next son who graduated is majoring in graphic design/digital media/web design.
 He has always loved to write.
 In fact, he used to copy a poem a day for fun when he was only 5.
 When my third son was 14, he was truly allergic to all things related to a pencil.
-Yet, now as a 17 year-old, he is growing and gaining so very much too, as he journeys through the guides.
+Yet, now as a teenager, he is growing and gaining so very much too, as he journeys through the guides.
 My fourth son loves all things logical, especially math and science.
 As he is nearing high school, I am taking deep breaths and trusting the process because I have already seen him make great gains in writing too.
 I can see a literature-rich education is having a good impact on all of my sons.
 (Editor’s note: He is now in high school and completed his first research paper a few weeks ago.
 A literature-rich education truly has paid dividends for him!)

 We especially saw the seeds sown in our sons’ literature-rich education come to fruition in their senior year of high school.